cswartzvi/hamilton/docs/concepts/builder.rst

 with_cache()
 --------------

-This enables Hamilton's caching feature, which allows to automatically store intermediary results and reuse them in subsequent executions to skip computations.
+This enables Apache Hamilton's caching feature, which allows to automatically store intermediary results and reuse them in subsequent executions to skip computations.
 Learn more in the :doc:`/concepts/caching` section.

 .. code-block:: python